 *To make the most of the lower heater frequency, you should short out inductor L2 in the heater supply of your uTracer.
 This will demand high peak currents from the power supply which could cause an issue if the one you are using is not rated for sufficient current.
 If you find that is a problem you will need to replace the 0.4A 330uH and 0.5 ohm inductor with something more suitable.
 Something around 680uH 0.1 ohm (or lower) and at least 1.5A.
 You should also change C6 to 4700uF.

-Recent testing suggests an effective circuit impedance for the heater of around 0.12 ohms at 6.3V.
+Recent testing suggests the circuit impedance for the heater is around 0.12 ohms at 6.3V.
 This is is large part likely to be due to the Rds(on) of the FET used in the heater circuit.
 You should allow for this voltage drop when choosing the heater voltage i.e add 0.12V to the specified heater voltage for each amp of heater current.

-12 bit grid voltages require the latest uTmax.
+12 bit grid voltage requires the latest uTmax.
 The uTracer GUI is 10 bit only.

 To install you simply swap the new chip for the old one and run the speedy calibration wizard.
 That’s it!

 From V3.00, the firmware can be updated from the uTmax GUI “option” dialog.
-You can download the latest version V3.02 here.
-V3.02 offers a useful speed improvement.
+You can download them here

 These are the utMax installation files for Windows and Linux.
 No further updates to the 32 bit version (2.32) are planned as a 64 bit version is being worked on.